nikhilskul7/nikhilskul7/README.md

 #### Merit Analyzer | VIT Hackathon | September 2020
 - Engineered a high-performing Django and React web application on AWS EC2, enabling efficient data analysis and visualization with plotly.js, winning the first prize in the hackathon.

+#### Twitter Clone
+- Developed a Twitter clone using React, Node and MongoDB to mimic core functionalities of the platform.
+- Implemented features like tweet posting, following users, and real-time updates for a seamless user experience.

+#### Spotify Clone
+- Created a Spotify clone replicating the music streaming service's interface and functionalities using React, Node and MongoDB.
+- Implemented user authentication, playlist management, and music playback functionalities to mirror the Spotify experience.

+#### ... and many more exciting projects!